 Placed perfectly for exploring the great outdoors of Wales, you can make this the homely base for a break of adventure, or your heart-warming relaxing spot for a while.

-Enter The Firs and feel instantly at home, the spacious open-plan living area is gloriously bright and airy, its cosy sitting space is enhanced by a TV and an electric-effect woodburner.
+Enter The Firs and feel instantly at home, the spacious open-plan living area is gloriously bright and airy, its cosy sitting space is enhanced by a TV and a woodburner-effect electric fire.

 The dining table offers ample dining set for four, while the modern and stylish kitchen is fully equipped for your convenience throughout your stay.